 The Resorts World Casino at Aqueduct in Queens is the only casino within New York City's boundaries.
 The casino opened in 2011 as a racino at Aqueduct, the horse racing track.
 New York State allows video slot gambling at selected horse racing arenas, hence the name "racino."
 Video slot machines and table games are offered.
 With 4,400 slots, blackjack, baccarat, three-card poker, roulette, craps, a Big Six Wheel, and high limit rooms, you'll be in gambling paradise.
 There's free parking if you drive, or you can take the subway, bus, or Long Island Rail Road.

 Located in Uncasville, Connecticut, about a 2.5-hour drive from New York, Mohegan Sun is one of the largest casinos in the United States.
 The casino has slots, table games, and poker.
-Besides gambling, you'll find live music by local bands and name comedy and musical acts.
+Besides gambling, you'll find live music by local bands and big-name comedy and musical acts.
 Think of it as Las Vegas lite and close to home.

-Foxwoods is also about 2,5 hours from New York City.
-There are six casinos at the gambling-hotel complex, and also it's one of the largest casinos in the country with slots, table games, sports betting, and poker.
+Foxwoods is also about 2.5 hours from New York City.
+There are six casinos at the gambling-hotel complex, and also it's one of the largest gaming destinations in the country with slots, table games, sports betting, and poker.
 MGM Grand at Foxwoods is an expansion connected to the main resort by a moving walkway.
-Foxwoods books name entertainment performers like Trevor Noah, Toby Keith, and Alison Kraus.
-And there's a long list of bars and restaurants to choose from.
-This is a great place for a weekend getaway.Continue to 5 of 9 below.
+Foxwoods books entertainment performers like Trevor Noah, Toby Keith, and Alison Kraus.
+There's also a long list of bars and restaurants to choose from, so this is a great place for a weekend getaway.

 The Sands in Bethlehem, Pennsylvania, is just under two hours from New York City.
 It opened in 2009 and now features slot machines and table games.
 Besides gambling, at this resort you'll find upscale dining at three Emeril's restaurants, live entertainment, deluxe hotel rooms, a spa and fitness center, and an outlet mall.

 Yes, beautiful Mount Airy Lodge is now Mount Airy Casino Resort.
 A casino and hotel resort opened in 2007.
-It has slots and table games.
-And there's A-list live entertainment, from comedy to rock and theater.
+It has slots and table games, and there's A-list live entertainment, from comedy to rock and theater.
 Find a spot at any one of several bars for a late-night drink or settle in for some live entertainment at the Wet Nightclub.
 And if that's not enough, there's golf.
 Mount Airy is an easy drive from New York City; it takes about two hours to get there.

 Located in Bensalem, Pennsylvania, this horse racing and casino gambling resort was formerly known as Keystone Racetrack and Philadelphia Park.
 The casino offers slot machines, table games, and card games.
 It has a slew of dining options and late-night bar options.
-It's between Trenton and Philadelphia, a bit more than a 90-minute drive from New York City.Continue to 9 of 9 below.
+It's between Trenton and Philadelphia, a bit more than a 90-minute drive from New York City.